-[There are affiliate links in this post, and many thanks to Blurb for sponsoring today’s fun!]
+First off, many thanks to Blurb for sponsoring today’s fun!

 If you’ve been following along, you’re probably aware that I gave birth to my second son last fall.
 Yep, Mr. Brayden Patrick arrived in October, and we of course had professional newborn photos taken to capture all of his tiny cuteness.

 While we’ve printed out several of our favorite photos and have them framed in our home, what about the rest??
 I mean, there are just so many adorable shots of our newest little man, his older brother, and some great family ones too.

 They ALL deserve to be displayed in real life and not just in an online Facebook album!

 Enter a photo book!
 Yep, photo books are a great way to collect and display special memories or occasions….and you don’t have to worry about piling all those individual 4×6’s into a shoebox and then never having them see the light of day again, forever lost somewhere in the back of a closet.

 Here I’ll share all the details on how I made my son’s baby photo book, as well as tips to help you make the perfect one of your own!

 Tips for Creating the Perfect Baby Photo Book

 Most of these tips can be applied to photo books of all types, not just those for wee ones.
 These include wedding, travel, kids’ artwork, family yearbooks, photography, etc. Take what you find useful and leave the rest! :)